 In the turbulent years after World War I, innumerable immigrants from the Middle East arrived in the city of Pueblo (Mexico).
 They brought their distinct dish of roasted lamb and yogurt sauce with them.
 Locals incorporated that into their menu but made some changes to suit their tastes.

-That’s how tacos Arabes were born.
+That’s how this yummy variety of tacos were born.
 They are best prepared from Pan Arabe Tortillas.
 The dish involves wrapping pliable flatbread, from 17 to 40 centimeters in diameter, around spicy roasted, marinated pork.

 For the best experience, it is customary to dip the tacos in a sweet, tangy, and peppery chipotle salsa (Mexican sauce).